sanketsahu/sanketsahu/README.md

 - 🔭  I’m currently working on [BuilderX](https://BuilderX.io)
 - 🌱  I’m currently learning about Product building & Scaling a company with quality.
 - 👯  I’m looking to collaborate on JavaScript, React & Tech Entrepreneurship
-- 🤔  I’m looking for help with Product Building, Graphic Design (crazy landing page)
+- 🤔  I’m looking for help with Product Building, Graphic Design (crazy landing pages)
 - 💬  Ask me about: Building a company from scratch, Code & Architecture, a bit of UI & UX
 - 📫  How to reach me: https://geekyants.com/sanket
 - 😄  Pronouns: he/him